echeran/smile-of-murugan/webbook/chapter04.md

 but a few peculiar regional expressions and usages do occur (M. A.
 Thiagarajah, *The Cēranāṭu during the Caṅkam and the Post-Caṅkam Period*, pp. 222 ff.).
-The II. decade by Kumaṭṭūrk Kaṇṇaṉār, a Brahmin poet, is in praise of Imayavarampaṉ Neṭuňcēral Ātan (the son of Utiyaṉ Cēral and the father of the great Ceṅkuṭṭuvaṉ).
+The II. decade by Kumaṭṭūrk Kaṇṇaṉār, a Brahmin poet, is in praise of Imayavarampaṉ Neṭuñcēral Ātan (the son of Utiyaṉ Cēral and the father of the great Ceṅkuṭṭuvaṉ).
 This king is said to have beaten the Aryas and the Yavanas, and carved a bow-emblem on the Himalayas.